samplchallenges/SAMPL7/protein_ligand/README.md

 These post-translationally modified protein residues can be found on the N-terminal tails of histones and mediate the regulation of gene expression.
 Bromodomains are attractive targets and several drugs are currently in clinical trials.

-X-ray crystallographic fragment screening experiments involve the [soaking of protein crystals with small fragment molecules](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening/Methods-for-Fragment-Screening.html) (<250 Da) and shooting at light sources.
+X-ray crystallographic fragment screening experiments involve the [soaking of protein crystals with small fragment molecules](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening/Methods-for-Fragment-Screening.html) (<250 Da) into an apo crystal, followed by high-throughput automated X-ray crystallography and structure solution.
 This enables the identification of binders while providing high resolution structural information.
 Such experiments are now feasible in a high-throughput fashion thanks to infrastructures such as [XChem](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening.html) where hundreds of crystals can be soaked and shot within a day.